 - Subscribe to a writing magazine.
 Here in the UK, Writers Forum, Writing Magazine and Mslexia are all great ones.
 A magazine subscription is a fairly small financial commitment that brings you a steady stream of writing inspiration and handy tips.

 - Read writing-related blogs regularly.
-Blogs are free, so you’ve no excuse here! 😉 If you’re not already a regular here at Aliventures, don’t forget you can get posts direct to your inbox – click here for that.
+Blogs are free, so you’ve no excuse here!
+If you’re not already a regular here at Aliventures, don’t forget you can get posts direct to your inbox – click here to find out more.

 - Set aside some special time for your writing.
 This in itself can help you see your writing as important and worth doing.
 You might try a day-long or overnight retreat, or simply a two-hour “artist’s date”, as Julia Cameron recommends in The Artist’s Way.

 Please don’t think that a lack of confidence in any way suggests that you’re not a good enough writer.
 Lots of excellent writers still go through times of low confidence or even outright writers’ block.